tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 What we gain, though, is a massive improvement with respect to composability.
 Now, we can use just function composition, i.e. `.`, to compose lenses.

-It also generalizes quite well to some other types of optics, but not as well as one might hope; see for example how the definition of [`Prism`](https://hackage.haskell.org/package/lens-5.1/docs/Control-Lens-Prism.html#t:Prism) in the [`lens`](https://hackage.haskell.org/package/lens) library differs.
+It also generalizes quite well to traversals, but not so well to prisms; see for example how the definition of [`Prism`](https://hackage.haskell.org/package/lens-5.1/docs/Control-Lens-Prism.html#t:Prism) in the [`lens`](https://hackage.haskell.org/package/lens) library differs.

 ### Profunctor encoding

-The encoding which is commonly used for new optics libraries is the so-called profunctor encoding.
+An encoding which is commonly used for new optics libraries is the so-called profunctor encoding.
 The main idea is to quantify the encoding, not over functors, but profunctors instead.

 ```haskell